-There’s always a new regulation heading our way preparing to kick us where it counts.
-Move past the “regulations will be burdensome” hand-wringing and explore how banks can more efficiently and effectively absorb new compliance mandates without soaking up all the earnings.
-We will share insights from our benchmarking research and regulatory studies and findings from our work helping to organize, staff, and create a culture for enterprise risk.
+New regulations are forever heading our way, preparing to kick us where it counts.
+Move past the “regulations are burdensome” hand-wringing and explore how banks can more efficiently and effectively absorb new compliance mandates without soaking up all the earnings.
+We share insights from our benchmarking research and regulatory studies and findings from our work helping banks organize, staff and create enterprise risk cultures.

 Best Practices in Developing a Mature ERM Model

-It is more important than ever for credit unions to apply a consistent level of focus across all enterprise risk categories – and not just the credit, interest rate and liquidity areas that have traditionally received the most attention.
+It is more important today than ever for financial institutions to apply a consistent level of focus across all enterprise risk categories – and not just the credit, interest rate and liquidity areas that have traditionally received the most attention.
 In this session, we explore approaches to assess and enhance the maturity of overall risk management efforts.

 Taking the Stress Out of Stress Testing

 Financial institutions that want to thrive in a post-crisis setting need to be able to effectively forecast the results of business decisions and circumstances in an uncertain environment.
 Learn current methods of forecasting funding needs, stressing the institution’s liquidity, identifying potential areas of credit weakness, estimating loss reserve requirements, assessing payment strength, and evaluating the adequacy of capital based on possible future outcomes.

 Managing Information Security Risks

-New technologies have provided both benefits and threats to financial institutions.
-Regulators require financial institutions to evaluate these risks and deploy a comprehensive information security program.
-Learn about the key risk information security issues today and understand how to establish an effective information security risk management program, including how to classify systems, identify threats to systems, establish policies, and ensure oversight.
-Two examples will include implementing a vendor risk management program and business continuity plans.
+New technologies provide both benefits and threats to financial institutions.
+Regulators require financial institutions to evaluate these risks and deploy comprehensive information security programs.
+Hear about today’s key risk information security issues and learn how to establish an effective information security risk management program, including how to classify systems, identify threats to systems, establish policies, and ensure oversight.
+Examples highlight a best practice vendor risk management program and business continuity plan.

 Managing Credit Risk